wingywing/2023-portfolio/src/projects/vr/vr.md

 #### Disruptive eCommerce flow
 A cohesive and seamless eCommerce flow is essential to any digital product for bringing in monetary value for the business.

 The previous user flow of the Victorian Reports website required the user to **[recall rather than recognise](https://www.nngroup.com/articles/recognition-and-recall/)** what items they have already added to their cart, and how much money each item costed.
-The lack of information onscreen to help customers make informed purchase decisions contributes to the ****[ambiguity effect](https://onlinelibrary.wiley.com/doi/abs/10.1002/bdm.3960010303)****, which can decrease their feelings of trust towards the platform and lead to hesitiation to finalise purchases.
+The lack of information onscreen to help customers make informed purchase decisions contributes to the ****[ambiguity effect](https://onlinelibrary.wiley.com/doi/abs/10.1002/bdm.3960010303)****, which can decrease their feelings of trust towards the platform and lead to hesitation to finalise purchases.

 <div class="lightgallery">
     <a href="/projects/vr/05.png">
         <figure>
             <img src="/projects/vr/05.png" alt= "Screenshot of the original shop screen showing how much the user has spent, without what they have already added to the cart"/>
-            <figcaption> Screenshot of the original shop screen showing how much the user has spent, without what they have already added to the cart </figcaption>
+            <figcaption>Original shop screen showing how much the user has spent, without what they have already added to the cart </figcaption>
         </figure>
     </a>
     <a href="/projects/vr/06.png">
     <figure>
         <img src="/projects/vr/06.png" alt= "Screenshot of the original single volume screen, which lacks a preview of selected volumes and a way to purchase multiple"/>
-        <figcaption>Screenshot of the original single volume screen, which lacks a preview of selected volumes and a way to purchase multiple</figcaption>
+        <figcaption>Original single volume screen, which lacks a preview of selected volumes and a way to purchase multiple</figcaption>
     </figure>
 </a>
 </div>